National anthem of Mongolia: History

+Internationale" was never officially designated as the national anthem of Mongolia, the words and melody of the song, which are different than those of the original left-wing anthem "The Internationale", were sung with respect by a generation of Mongolians as an unofficial national anthem at the time.

+According to historical records, the work of composing and selecting poems for the new national anthem began in 1945.
+The former Arts Department issued the “Rules for the Closed Competition for Composing the Words of the New Mongolian Anthem” and gave special provisions and guidelines for the content and form of the poems.
+Although the deadline for the poetry competition was set on 31 December 1945, the works continued to be submitted until April 1946.
+Writers and poets including Tsendiin Damdinsuren et al. participated in this poetry competition.
+Several compositions of the melody were completed by early 1949.
+Marshal Khorloogiin Choibalsan personally participated in this selection of the new anthem and listened to many versions of the melody and song.
+The combined melodies composed by Bilegiin Damdinsüren and Luvsanjambyn Mördorj were ultimately chosen.

-Since the early 20th century, Mongolia has had two national anthems: the first, used between 1924 and 1950, was called the "Mongol Internationale", with words by Sonombaljiryn Buyannemekh and music by Magsarjavyn Dugarjav.
-It is often incorrectly listed as the Mongolian-language version of "The Internationale", despite the two songs having almost nothing in common aside from similar names.
+Since the early 20th century, Mongolia has had two national anthems: the first, used between 1924 and 1950, was called the "Mongol Internationale", with lyrics by Sonombaljiriin Buyannemekh and music by Magsarjaviin Dugarjav.
+It is often incorrectly listed as the Mongolian-language version of "The Internationale", despite the two songs having almost nothing in common aside from similar titles.
 "The Internationale" does have a Mongolian version, however, which should not be confused with the "Mongol Internationale".

 The second anthem, by Damdinsüren and Mördorj, replaced the "Mongol Internationale" and has been in use since 1950.
-The lyrics were changed slightly in 1961 to include references to the Mongolian People's Revolutionary Party and remove references to various Soviet and Mongolian leaders; however, the original lyrics were restored in early 1991, a year prior to the end of the Mongolian People's Republic.
-Since 1991, most of the lyrics from 1950 are in use again, but the second verse (praising Lenin, Stalin, Sükhbaatar and Choibalsan) has been removed.
+In accordance with the 1960 constitution, the words of the anthem were changed in 1961 by Tsevegmidin Gaitav and Choijilin Chimed.
+The lyrics were changed slightly in 1961 to include references to the Mongolian People's Revolutionary Party and remove references to various Soviet and Mongolian leaders; however, the original lyrics were restored in early 1991, a year prior to the end of the communist regime.
+Since 1991, most of the lyrics from 1950 have been in use again, but the second verse (praising Lenin, Stalin, Sükhbaatar and Choibalsan) has been removed.
 On 6 July 2006, the lyrics were revised by the Mongolian Parliament to commemorate Genghis Khan.

+In 2006, in anticipation of the 800th anniversary of the Mongol Empire, six writers were mobilized to partially change the text.
+The text was revised to reflect the new state that had escaped foreign oppression, rather than the country's rich heritage and history.

-The current constitution of Mongolia mandates that the national anthem be broadcast daily on media channels prior to the end of transmissions.
+The current Constitution of Mongolia mandates that the national anthem be broadcast daily on media channels prior to the end of transmissions.